How to Use the Needham Line Commuter Rail

 - Tip: Watch for signs indicating where to board the train during non-peak hours.

 Ticket Prices as of May 2018 (Needham is Zone 2):

-Single: $6.75 each way; $13.50 round trip; $67.50 for 10-ride pass; monthly pass $217.75; monthly pass on mTicket App $207.75.
+Single: $6.75 each way; $13.50 round trip; monthly pass $217.75; monthly pass on mTicket App $207.75.
 Children under the age of twelve ride for free when accompanied by a paying adult (limit of 2 children per adult).
 Fares at 50% Discount (and free for the blind/visually impaired) are available for seniors 65+, persons with disabilities, and students, but they need special cards.
 Please note that 10-ride passes from the fare machines or ticket windows are now only available for half-fare tickets.

 January 2019: The MBTA has restarted its pilot program from 2018 and is continuing to offer a special $10 weekend pass good for unlimited Saturday and Sunday travel in all zones of the commuter rail system (except the CapeFlyer).
 The pass is good on weekends from June 9, 2018 through September 2, 2018.

 - Cash on the train: Buy single or roundtrip tickets.
 Careful!
 If you buy a ticket on the train and you could have bought the ticket at the train station, you have to pay a $3 surcharge.
 This applies to all downtown stations.
 Boarding the train in Needham, this applies only if you got on the train at Needham Junction while the ticket office was open (in the morning).

 - Use your Smartphone to download the smartphone app. to buy Zone 2 single, roundtrip, 10-ride tickets, or limited monthly pass.